puntorigen/brain-proxy/README.md

 }
 ```

-Files are saved, parsed, embedded, and used in RAG on the fly.
+Files are saved in tenant-specific directories, parsed, embedded, and used in RAG on the fly.

 ---